BANIKKURAISHI/Event-Mangement-9/questions_and_answers.md

 B: ['🍝', '🍫', '🥑', '🍔']
 C: ['🍝', '🍕', '🍫', '🥑', '🍔']
 D: ReferenceError
 Answer
-Answer: ?
+Answer: A
-Write your explanation here
+My explanation here : The ans is first option because info first set a value for favoriteFood but it cannot change the value of food .

 4. Write the correct answer from the following options and give an explanation (2-5 lines). function sayHi(name) {